 Timeline Element

-The Timeline element shall be used to define the attitude of an secondary frame relative to a base frame (either the root frame or another secondary frame).
+The Timeline element shall be used to define the attitude of a secondary frame relative to a base frame (either the root frame or another secondary frame).

 The timeline element shall always be a child of the PRM element.